Incident Response Training

 - Defending Internet Accessible Systems (IR104)

-Internet-accessible systems have become the backbone of modern business and communication infrastructure, from smartphones to web applications such as Outlook to the explosive growth of the Internet of Things (IoT).
-Each of these systems, applications, and devices, however, can be targeted by threat actors and used to conduct malicious activity if left unsecured—worse, improperly configured and ill-maintained systems can leave vulnerabilities and sensitive information open to exploit.
+Internet-accessible systems have become the backbone of modern business and communication infrastructure, from smartphones to web applications and the explosive growth of the “Internet of Things” (IoT).
+Each of these systems and devices, however, can be targeted by threat actors and used to conduct malicious activity if they are unsecure.
+Worse, these systems can leave vulnerabilities and sensitive information freely available for exploitation if they are not properly configured and maintained.

-- Common attacks and vulnerabilities: Understand common vulnerabilities of internet-accessible how they are exploited by threat actors, and how to mitigate them to prevent attacks from succeeding.
+- Common attacks and vulnerabilities: Understand common vulnerabilities of internet-accessible systems, how they are exploited by threat actors, and how to mitigate them to prevent attacks from succeeding.

 - CISA guidance: Learn key guidance, resources, and best practices to address vulnerabilities and prepare effective incident response and recovery.